basnijholt/nijho.lt/content/post/homelab-explained/index.md

 **WireGuard on the router puts a device on my home network.**
 Adding a client is one entry in the router's settings.
 That device can then reach everything at home, from the NAS to the printer to the router itself, at the same addresses and with the same DNS answers as on my home Wi-Fi.
-Strictly speaking it gets its own `10.6.0.x` address and the router routes between that and my home network, but for everything I do, it's as if I never left.
-Nothing needs to be installed on the machines at home, and nothing depends on my homelab.
+Nothing needs to be installed on the machines at home, and nothing depends on my homelab: if the NAS is down, or I broke something, WireGuard still gets me home so I can fix it.
 So my own devices use WireGuard: my iPhone, my laptop, and my travel router, which brings every device connected to it along.

 **Tailscale puts a device on a separate, virtual network.**
-Every device on the tailnet gets its own address in `100.64.x.x` and can only reach other devices that run Tailscale themselves.
+A device on the tailnet can only reach other devices that run Tailscale themselves.
 My home network isn't part of it, which is why the DNS trick below is needed.
 In return, it works almost everywhere.
 WireGuard to my router only works if the network I'm on lets UDP traffic out to my router's port, and some hotel, airport, and office networks don't.
-Tailscale gets through NAT without opening ports on either side, and when nothing else works, it relays the traffic over HTTPS, which nearly every network allows.
+Tailscale doesn't need an open port, and its relays speak HTTPS, which nearly every network allows.
 It also connects machines that are all away from home, like my laptop and a cloud VM, directly, without a detour through my house.

 **Tailscale also has fine-grained access control.**